YaoyaoDai/yaoyaodai.github.io/publications/index.md

 <ul align='justify'>
   <li>Yaoyao Dai and Burt Monroe.
 “Machine Biases and Where to Quantify Them.” </li>
   <li>Yaoyao Dai and Benjamin Radford.
 “Structural Word Embeddings.”</li>
+  <li>aoyao Dai, Benjamin Radford, James Igoe Walsh, and Kaitlyn Webster.
+“Surveillance, Conflict, and Dissent: New Data, Methods, and Theory for the Information Era.”
+(Proposal Submitted for Department of Defense Basic Research Program.) </li>
+  <li>Yaoyao Dai and and Matt Golder.
+“Identifying Party Families with Cluster Analysis.”</li>
+  <li>Yaoyao Dai and Alexander Kustov.
+“When Do (and Don't) Politicians Use Populist Rhetoric?
+A Mobilization Model of Populism.” </li>
+  <li>Yaoyao Dai and Chiedo Nwankwor.
+“Anti-corruption Campaigns and Popular Support for the Government: A Survey Experiment in Nigeria.”</li>
+  <li>Yaoyao Dai and Luwei Luqiu.
+“Signaling Popularity or Strength?: Pro-government Mobilization in Hong Kong.” </li>
 </ul>